 Our objectives include:

-- Minimize negative impacts to wild birds; and,
+- Minimize impacts to subsistence practices; and

-- Engaging local communities and developing partnerships with stakeholders;
+- Engaging local communities and developing partnerships with stakeholders; and